What's Happening

 Background

-The Recovery Course was written by Nigel Skelsey in 2007 whilst working at a church in Central London and is run by volunteers, many of whom have experienced recovery from addiction in their own life.
+The Recovery Course was launched in 2007 at a church in Central London and is run by volunteers, many of whom have experienced recovery from addiction in their own life.
 Over the 8 years that it ran there, around 2500 people went through the course, many of them finding lasting freedom from their addiction.
-The first-ever course was attended by 8 people, but 6 courses later around 120 were attending each week with all forms of addiction issues, ranging from Alcohol, Drugs and Gambling, through to Pornography, Gaming and Eating Disorders.
+The first-ever course was attended by 8 people, but 6 courses later around 120 were attending each week with all forms of addiction issues, ranging from Alcohol, Drugs and Gambling, through to Pornography, Gaming, Social Media and Eating Disorders.

 Our main vision now is to equip churches around the country to run the course.
-Nigel has written a comprehensive course manual that builds on his years of experience running The Recovery Course and the manual and all other supporting resources are available free of charge to any Church wishing to run a course, once they have attended the training that is also provided free of charge by The Recovery Course leadership team.
+The founder of the course, Nigel Skelsey, has written a comprehensive course manual that builds on his years of experience running The Recovery Course and the manual and all other supporting resources are available free of charge to any Church wishing to run a course, once they have attended the training that is also provided free of charge by The Recovery Course leadership team.

 Overview